aaronzlim/radio_periph_lab/README.md

 test_radio.c is a test program provided by the course instructor.

 The Python files provide a Python API to interact with the audio codec and radio peripheral.
+All Python files should be placed in the same directory.